owncloud/file-picker/docs/installation.md

 new Vue(...)
 ```

-When importing the component, we need to reach it under `.default` key.
+When importing the component, we need to reach it under the `.default` key.

 ```vuejs
 <template>